-Programme Description Replacement of LP non PE Replacement of LP non PE mains and services.
+Programme Description Replacement of LP non PE programme Replacement of LP non PE mains and services.
 The metals used in the LP network include wrought and cast irons, spiral riveted, spiral welded, Mannesmann and galvanised steels.
 Mains constructed of each of these materials have their own characteristics.
 Steel mains are likely to be in good condition provided the coating is intact and joints are sealed and the cast iron mains are generally in good condition provided the joints are sealed.
 The replacement of the metallic LP mains is prioritised on past and existing leakage patterns and involves all metal types.
-The strategy for replacement of pre natural gas low pressure metallic pipes is to be fully documented as discussed in other sections of this AMP but the Company's 2024/25 Annual Plan has provided for a similar rate of replacement.
-Polyethylene pipe type identification The early generations of polyethylene pipe were a manufactured from a high density polyethylene material which had limited resistance against severe environmental and operating conditions.
-Polyethylene pipes used in later years were medium density materials and offered greater resistance.
-Identification of the installation date and PE pipe type is key to managing the risks of the early generations.
-A project has commenced to confirm these details.
-LP crossings Review of the condition of these assets and where deemed necessary refurbish accordingly Replacement of service valves Various types of service valve have been installed on the network over time.
+Replacement of service valves programme Various types of service valve have been installed on the network over time.
 Each type of service valve has characteristics that make it more or less suitable for the present duty.
-Some identified types of valves are replaced when other work is being conducted at the ICP.
-A program will be developed to identify the type of service valve installed at each ICP and a program for the replacement if required
+Types that have been identified as less suitable are replaced during any work at an ICP that requires interruption of the supply or if requested by any party to do so.
+Riser condition survey programme A riser condition survey programme is in progress with the aim to survey all risers across all networks over a five year period.
+Any defects found during the survey are classified and assigned a priority for repair.
+The order of survey is based on risk hence attributes including pressure, material, age and location are considered.